Franchy Cordero Player Props: Yankees vs. Twins

 Twins Pitching Rankings

-- Twins pitchers combine to give up 11 total home runs at a clip of 0.9 per game (to rank 11th in the league).
+- The Twins rank 12th in baseball in home runs given up (13 total, one per game).

-- The Twins will send Ryan (2-0) to make his third start of the season.
+- Varland will start for the Twins, his first of the season.

-- The righty last appeared on Saturday against the Houston Astros, when he went six innings, allowing four earned runs while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.